 - Lethargy

-Most dogs will make a full recovery after eating Dove soap.
-And if your dog has a penchant for eating soap, be sure to keep it out of his reach!
+Most dogs will make a full recovery after eating Dove soap and won’t require too much intervention.
+But if your dog has a penchant for eating soap, then be sure to keep it out of his reach!

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.